8 Amazing Tips for a More Organized Desk

 Properly arrange boxes

-Make sure your inbox/outbox is in a convenient place for both you and your coworkers to reach.
-In most cases, this should be near the edge of your desk.
-Remember, you want to make it easy for items to be dropped off…and picked up.
+Properly arrange your inbox/outbox so it is in a convenient place for both you and others to reach.
+In most cases, this should be located near the edge of your desk.
+Remember, you want to make it easy for items to be dropped off and picked up.

 Place incoming items in the inbox

-As simple as this may seem, this step can save you from having a bunch of papers overrun your desk.
-If you see a piece of paper on your desk, know that it has to go in one of three places.
-In summary, that’s your: inbox, outbox, or the garbage can/recycling bin.
+Place any and all incoming items into the inbox.
+As simple as this may seem, this step can prevent papers from overrunning your desk.
+Here’s a simple rule of thumb to follow.
+If you see a piece of paper on your desk, it must go in one of three places: your: inbox, outbox, or the garbage can/recycling bin.

 Process your inbox daily

-Regularly review materials and make a clear decision for each item.
-Example: does the item need to be filed, entered into a database, or mailed?
+Process your inbox daily by regularly reviewing materials and make a clear decision for each item.
+For instance, does an item need to be filed, entered into a database, or mailed?
 And does it need to be responded to, paid, or copied?
 How about reviewed/proofread, edited, or completed?
 Over time, you’ll begin to see patterns in your paperwork and will immediately know how items should be processed.

 Tidy up regularly

 Lastly, conducting routine maintenance is key to keeping your desk neat and tidy.
-Never again spend hours cleaning or decluttering your desk!
+If you do so, you’ll never again have to spend hours cleaning or decluttering your desk!

 Thankfully, all it takes is a few minutes to keep disorder at bay and tidy up things.
-Ready to get started?
-Then use the below checklist to help you keep things in top shape:
+Use the below checklist to help you keep things in tip-top shape:

 Daily

-- Place active files back in file organizer
+• Place active files back in your file organizer or file storage area

 Weekly